hong1234/spring-boot3-mvc-jpa-restApi/README.md

     "content": "so you must begin"
 }

-autor or admin // user role
+authenticated user // autor or admin role

 ## get all books